|

 Among the business men of Spooner none outrank H. J. Meyers, our

 merchant tailor.
-Thorough-going in all that constitutes business
+Thorough-going in all that constitutes

 principles, he has been in business here nearly eight years and has